sean-stanley/casualrp-hugo-site/content/episodes/chapter-5-ep-10-master-of-the-pit.md

 title = "Chapter 5 Ep.
 10 | Master of the Pit"

 +++
-The party discovers the location of the heart of the jungle.
-They found it in a sturdy lockbox behind puzzling doors.
-The party then has no choice but to confront Raz Nsi.
+The party has no choice but to confront Raz Nsi.
 It has all led to this.